-For the Cunnamulla WSS, SunWater (2006b) assumed a water usage forecast of 55% of WAE in the Cunnamulla WSS.
+For the Cunnamulla WSS, SunWater (2006b) assumed a water usage forecast of 55% of WAE.

 The available supply of water is determined by the announced allocations which are set according to rules contained in the Resource Operations Plan (ROP).

 SunWater (2011d) has noted that demand forecasts are not relevant for price setting under SunWater's proposed tariff regime.